 - Plastic and reconstructive surgery

-This section of the ASC Survey also includes questions about follow-up and after-hours communication, as well as appropriateness of patient selection and use of a safe surgery checklist.
+This section of the ASC Survey also includes questions about patient follow-up, patient selection, and use of a safe surgery checklist.

 Patient Safety Practices